LoopKit/loopdocs/docs/gh-actions/edit-browser.md

 ## Outline of What Happens in the Module

+!!! important "Method Changed"
+    This method changed slightly.
+This avoids a situation where you are customizing the `main` branch of `LoopWorkspace` but the file you want to change was modified in the `dev` branch.

 !!! warning "Review Only"
     Review this section so you know what to expect.
 The actual steps will come later, starting with [Create your <code>Fork</code> for Selected Module](#create-your-fork-for-selected-module) or [Edit Module in Browser](#edit-module-in-browser).

 In the next sections, the exact process for making changes will be documented.
 But the steps may feel confusing.
-This section tries to explain what you will be doing once you start editing with a given Module.
+There are no links here because you are supposed to review the steps before taking action in the next section.

+1. First time for this module:
-1. Make a <code>fork</code> if you don't have one
+    * Make a <code>fork</code>
+    * Create a new <code>branch</code> for your <code>fork</code> using the SHA-1 table
-1. Change the line(s) of code desired for your customization(s)
+1. Change the line(s) of code desired for your customization(s) in your `branch` of your `fork`
 1. Save the change(s) using descriptive comments
 1. Repeat until done with this Module